-‘We were renting a maisonette in London’s Kensington when we started house-hunting in 2013, but soon realised that buying a property in that area would be a stretch,’ says Tatiana.
+‘We were renting a maisonette in London’s Kensington when we started house-hunting, but soon realised that buying a property in that area would be a stretch,’ says Tatiana.
 ‘As my hair salon is local, I didn’t want to move too far away, but we looked for a long time with little success.’

 Eventually the couple came across a terraced house in Notting Hill and were struck by its huge potential.
 ‘It had permitted development to create a basement and there was a partially renovated loft,’ says Tatiana.
 ‘But it had been rented out and was looking a little neglected, with an overgrown garden.

 ‘We knew it could still be a lovely home with the ground floor opened up and the loft properly converted, so we bought it anyway,’ she adds.
-The sale went through in spring 2014 and the couple stayed in their rented flat while work got underway.
+The sale went through and the couple stayed in their rented flat while work got underway.'

 To find tradespeople, Tatiana asked for recommendations from the builders who had refurbished her salon not long before, and, once an architect was appointed, he made further suggestions.

 Shawn visited the site every day to oversee work.
 ‘It was pretty much an empty shell as most of the internal walls had been removed,’ says Tatiana.
 When the excavation began, water started to pour into the space, and had to be pumped out while the cement base was poured.

 ‘We couldn’t predict how long the work would take, and at times it moved slowly, but after seven months things started to take shape.’
 On the ground floor, the living room was kept at the front while the old conservatory was knocked down and replaced with a glass-box structure.

 ‘A steel beam across the rear has allowed the space to be completely open to the kitchen in the middle,’ says Tatiana, ‘and a wide walkway makes the front living room feel part of it, too.